madetech/blog/posts/privilege_bingo.md

 Coming back to the refer a friend scheme, why did we implement that scheme?
 We actually did it to encourage more of the same types of people joining.
 It's not that we wanted to encourage more of the same ethnicity, gender, or other intersections.
 We did it because we needed to hire quickly, and hiring people recommend by those we already know and trust is easier than the alternatives.

 With this ease, comes a problem.
 The issue is that there are direct consequences of enacting a policy like this.
-You will immediately be discouraging diversity by inviting more of the same.
+You will immediately be discouraging diversity by inviting more of the same gender and ethnicity unless you have previously worked in diverse organisations.
 You are also rewarding and reinforcing this kind of behaviour in your organisation.

 Smells are often a little difficult to work out, especially being so naive to privilege.
 Detecting the smells of exclusionary practices, much like code smells, gets easier with experience I am sure.